 Above all, test and learn as you go.
 Keyword data (for search engines and social platforms) changes regularly.
 By testing and tweaking elements of your page, you can optimize the things that work … and drop the things that don’t.

-Use LinkedIn for content syndication
+Use linkedin for content syndication

 Your blog is only a piece of the digital puzzle.
 LinkedIn gives brands the power to create articles on the platform like it’s a mini CMS.
 To borrow from Dorothy and her Oz friends: headlines, body text, and images … oh my.

 Articles don’t just show up in the Activity section of your LinkedIn profile.
-They’re shared with everybody in your circle—from your own connections and followers to all their connections and followers.
+They’re shared with everybody in your circle—from your own connections and followers to all of their connections and followers.

 There are two major ways to leverage LinkedIn in your content plan:

 - Build authority.
 Thought leadership content is the antidote to LinkedIn users searching for trustworthy brands.
 Create content that doubles down on the industry insights you have.
 And if you really want a boost, have your executives share unique perspectives on topics that would matter to your audience.

 - Tease your website content.
 Maybe you’ve already got a 1,500-word blog post on a particular subject.
 Instead of reimagining it as a different LinkedIn article, use what you’ve already created.
 Turn it into a shorter 350-word piece, sharing some of the big points while teasing others, and then drop in an image that links back to your site so users can read more.

 As your page gains visibility and nets some LinkedIn engagement, the platform can work its algorithmic magic to push your content out in front of more and more users.
 It’s a tactic worth latching onto, if only for the potential of what the algorithms can do for your brand.